mcagov/beacons/service/README.md

 ## Testing

-### Configuration for Integration Tests
+### Configuration for Tests

 - Create a file in ./src/test/resources called application.yml
 - Fill it with the contents of 'Beacons service local test application.yml file' in 1Password
-- Follow the formatting step as above for Local Development Configuration
+- If needed, follow the formatting step as above for Local Development Configuration
-- This is so the integration tests can set up the environment correctly and can do things like run the API in a Docker container
+- The integration tests need these settings in order to set up the environment correctly, and do things like run the API in a Docker container
-- There is a test Azure AD B2C user set up in the testmcga Azure AD B2C tenant: Integration Test User
-- Some of the integration tests use this to check that a user can be updated in Azure alongisde being updated in the DB.
+- Some of the unit tests also require settings in this file to instantiate an AzureAdSecurityConfiguration object

 Integration tests use the naming convention `<name>IntegrationTest`.
 Unit tests use the naming convention `<name>UnitTest`.